-The relationship between $RMSD{between}$ and $RMSD{within}$ for all sites is shown in Fig. 4A-C. When comparing two independent experiments on the same NP (Fig. 4A) or comparing experiments on two homologs of NP (Fig. 4B), the relationship between $RMSD{between}$ and $RMSD{within}$ is approximately linear, indicating that the difference in amino-acid preferences between homologs at a given site is usually comparable to the experimental noise.
-Deviations from this linear relationship are more frequent in the comparison between PR/1934 and Aichi/1968 (Fig. 4B) than in the comparison between the two studies of Aichi/1968 (Fig. 4A).
-These deviations mostly arise from sites that have larger $RMSD{between}$ than $RMSD{within}$, indicating that these sites have differences in their amino-acid preferences between homologs that exceed the experimental noise.
-These results comparing NP homologs are in stark contrast with the

-$RMSD{between}$ and $RMSD{within}$ calculated when comparing NP to HA (Fig. 4C), where the difference in preferences between proteins is almost always substantially greater than the experimental noise.
+When comparing two independent experiments on the same NP (Figure 4A) or comparing experiments on two homologs of NP (Figure 4B), the relationship between $RMSD{between}$ and $RMSD{within}$ is approximately linear, indicating that the difference in amino-acid preferences between homologs at a given site is usually comparable to the experimental noise.
+Deviations from this linear relationship are more frequent in the comparison between PR/1934 and Aichi/1968 (Figure 4B) than in the comparison between the two studies of Aichi/1968 (Figure 4A).
+These deviations mostly arise from sites that have larger $RMSD{between}$ than $RMSD{within}$ , indicating that these sites have shifts in their amino-acid preferences between homologs that exceed the experimental noise.
+These results comparing NP homologs are in stark contrast with the $RMSD{between}$ and $RMSD{within}$ calculated when comparing NP to the non-homologous HA (Figure 4C), where the difference between proteins is almost always substantially greater than the experimental noise.

-To quantify the extent of amino-acid preference change between the two homologs in a way that corrects for the experimental noise, we defined another statistic, $RMSD{corrected}$, by subtracting $RMSD{within}$ from $RMSD{between}$ (Fig. 3, S1 Table).
-Sites with changes in amino-acid preferences greater than the experimental noise will have $RMSD{corrected} > 0$.
+To quantify the extent of amino-acid preference shifts between the two homologs in a way that corrects for the experimental noise, we defined another statistic, $RMSD{corrected}$ , by subtracting $RMSD{within}$ from $RMSD{between}$ (Figure 3, Supplementary file 5).
+Sites with shifts in amino-acid preferences greater than the experimental noise have $RMSD{corrected} > 0$ .
 However, we also expect many sites to have positive $RMSD{corrected}$ values due to statistical noise.
-In order to determine the distribution of $RMSD{corrected}$ values expected due to such statistical noise alone, we generated null distributions of $RMSD{corrected}$ by performing simulations under a model where there are no differences in the underlying preferences between the two homologs, but varying levels of noise for each replicate.
+To determine the distribution of $RMSD{corrected}$ values expected due to such statistical noise alone under the null hypothesis that the amino-acid preferences are the same in both groups being compared, we generated null distributions of $RMSD{corrected}$ using exact randomization testing by shuffling which experimental replicates were assigned to which NP homolog.
+For every possible shuffling of replicates, we computed $RMSD{corrected}$ at every site and combined the results across all shufflings.